brunosantanati/data-structures-and-algorithms/solutions-rust/README.md

-# 🦀 Rust Unit Testing Guide
+# 🦀 Rust Basic Guide

 A simple guide to writing, running, and organizing unit tests in **Rust**.